Jumping on a trampoline has become a popular pastime among children and for adults.

 How to secure a trampoline net

 The mat of your trampoline isn’t the only part of your trampoline that can be damaged by the wind.
 The crucial safety net also adds to the surface area, creating an air pocket that the wind can easily raise.

 When severe winds are expected, consider removing your safety net.
 Simply take apart the net and let it fall to the mat.
 When it’s safe to use again, cover it with a tarpaulin and reassemble it.

 How to prepare your trampoline for the winter

-Winter brings greater winds, as well as more heavy rain and snow, depending on where you reside.
-As a result, make sure you’re well-protected from the weather during winter.
+Winter brings greater winds and more heavy rain and snow, depending on where you reside.
+As a result, ensure you’re well-protected from the weather during winter.

 Augers vs. u-shaped anchors: which is better?